-The bottom line is that each company rates each breed differently so it's important to compare plans from multiple companies to find the best price.
+The bottom line is that each plan rates each breed differently so it’s important to compare plans from multiple plans to find the best price.
 Here is a sample of average costs for dogs and cats, respectively.

 |Mixed Breed Dog||$38/mo.|